biso-no/Functions-monorepo/packages/appwrite/README.md

 ## 🔧 Configuration

-The package requires the following environment variables:
+The package requires the following environment variables (In the root of the monorepo):

 ```env
 APPWRITE_ENDPOINT=your_appwrite_endpoint